WWW.BADGERLAND.CO.UK

 Dr Mike Swan, Head of Education with The Game Conservancy Trust, an independent wildlife conservation charity which researches game and associated species and habitats.
 Mr Swan has been called as an independent expert witness in a number of court cases involving snares

-I believe that snares are a humane way of catching foxes.
-The Game Conservancy Trust has done a lot of research into foxes and when we need to catch them for radio tracking studies we use snares.
+Swan believes that snares are a humane way of catching foxes.
+The Game Conservancy Trust say they have done a lot of research into foxes and when they need to catch them for radio tracking studies they use snares.

-Modern snares are designed with a stop so that when an animal is caught, the loop stops tightening and the creature is not throttled.
-I think it is important to stress that the role of the snare is to hold the target animal fast without harming it.
+They say that modern snares are designed with a stop so that when an animal is caught, the loop stops tightening and the creature is not throttled.
+They say that the role of the snare is to hold the target animal fast without harming it.

 Many people mistakenly believe that snares are designed to kill the animal by strangulation.